I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 -

-Are you a current Ph.D. student at UofSC interested in working with me?
-The door of my office is always open and I love discussing research with students, please stop by and let’s chat about your interests.
+Are you a current Ph.D. student at UofSC interested in working with me or brainstorming about research ideas?
+My office door is always open, and I love discussing research with students; please stop by and let’s chat about your interests.

 -

 Are you a prospective Ph.D. student interested in working with me?
-I am always looking for highly-motivated students to join our AISys Lab at UofSC.
+I always look for highly motivated students to join our AISys Lab at UofSC.
 Please drop me an email and share your interests (reading some of our recent publications would help a lot to get an idea of what kind of research we have been doing).
-If you already have published at top-tier Systems, ML, or Software Engineering conferences, the chances for you to be admitted here are high.
-If not, don’t worry, there would be chances for everyone, but you need to show me some evidence of high motivation.
-I strongly recommend to put one of the previous work that you are proud of on GitHub and share details with me.
-This can be in a form of an industrial project, a research project, a replication of the result of a good paper in your area, a replication of one of our recent papers, or even better a contribution to an open-source project.
+If you have already published at top-tier Systems, ML, or Software Engineering conferences, the chances for you to be admitted here are high.
+If not, don’t worry, there would be chances for everyone, but you must show me evidence of high motivation.
+I recommend putting one of the previous works you are proud of on GitHub and sharing details with me.
+This can be in the form of an industrial project, a research project, a replication of the result of a good paper in your area, a replication of one of our recent papers, or even better, a contribution to an open-source project.
 Apply to the CS Ph.D. program at UofSC.

-- If you are a US citizen or a permanent resident of the US there are some opportunities that you may consider applying and I am happy to work with you on these to secure a grant: e.g., NSF Graduate Research Fellowships Program (GRFP), and The DOE Office of Science Graduate Student Research (SCGSR) program.
+- If you are a US citizen or a permanent resident of the US there are some opportunities you may consider applying for.
+I am happy to work with you on these to secure a grant: e.g., The NSF Graduate Research Fellowships Program (GRFP) and The DOE Office of Science Graduate Student Research (SCGSR) program.

 -

 Are you a UofSC undergraduate student interested in working with me on research?
-Please email me your resume and a description of why you want to get involved.
-You have a very good chance if: you have contributed to a project in the past (e.g., via prior experience, or even some personal projects); You have a strong background in computer science and programming (and ideally good in math); You can commit 15+ hours/week.
+Please email me your resume and describe why you want to get involved.
+You have an excellent chance if: you have contributed to a project in the past (e.g., via prior experience or even some personal projects); You have a strong background in computer science and programming (and are ideally confident in math); You can commit 15+ hours/week.

 Current Members